 Dr. Jay Wile is the author of the original Apologia high school science textbooks.
 Those books are written to the student in a way they can understand, and my kids have always really enjoyed them.

-And there are many more, all of whom will be wonderful for your teens to glean insight from.
+And there will be many more, all of whom will be wonderful for your teens to glean insight from.
 It should be a growing experience!
 And maybe you could count it for some credit!
 Woot!

 But I can hear what you’re thinking right about now: “I mean, it’s great that my teen will have such a great time, that’s all great, and all — but what about me??
 I’m the homeschool mom who has to put up with that teen every day.
 Don’t I get any sessions where I can be motivated and inspired about homeschooling high school?”